emefff/Tools-For-OpenFOAM-Automation/README.md

 The script features a lot of functions to access OpenFOAM parameters, it can easily be adapted to other needs.

-It needs a function implemented in the controldict like:
+It needs a function implemented in the controlDict like:

 ```
 functions